Niels Henrik Abel: Early life

 Morten Kiærulf was appointed pastor for Nedstrand in 1829.
 He wrote in a letter in 1880 to professor Bjerknes in Valle, that he was told by locals that one of Abel's sons was born at former bailiff Marstrand's house in Nedstrand.)

-Niels Henrik Abel's father, Søren Georg Abel, had a degree in theology and philosophy and served as pastor at Finnøy.
+Niels Henrik Abel's father, Søren Georg Abel, had a degree in theology and philosophy and served as pastor at Hesby Church on Finnøy.
 Søren's father, Niels's grandfather, Hans Mathias Abel, was also a pastor, at Gjerstad Church near the town of Risør.
 Søren had spent his childhood at Gjerstad, and had also served as chaplain there; and after his father's death in 1804, Søren was appointed pastor at Gjerstad and the family moved there.
 The Abel family originated in Schleswig and came to Norway in the 17th century.

 Postcard of Gjerstad church and rectory in 1890–95.
 The main building of the rectory was the same as when Abel lived here.

 Anne Marie Simonsen was from Risør; her father, Niels Henrik Saxild Simonsen, was a tradesman and merchant ship-owner, and said to be the richest person in Risør.
 Anne Marie had grown up with two stepmothers, in relatively luxurious surroundings.
 At Gjerstad rectory, she enjoyed arranging balls and social gatherings.
 Much suggests she was early on an alcoholic and took little interest in the upbringing of the children.
 Niels Henrik and his brothers were given their schooling by their father, with handwritten books to read.
 An addition table in a book of mathematics reads: 1+0=0.